The Most Popular Search Engines Logos and Brands

 Baidu Search Logo

 Baidu is the leading search engine in China.
-The company even created its own Baidupedia, which replaced the world-famous Wikipedia.
-The service contains about 15,000,000 articles that are vetted and censored.
+The company even created its own Baidupedia, which replaced Wikipedia as the world’s most visited website.
+The service contains about 15,000,000 vetted and censored articles.

 Baidu’s logo is very interesting.
-According to one version, the dog’s paw in the center of the logo stands for Google.
-In China, the word “Google” is often mispronounced, and you get “dog.”
-According to another version, the paw print symbolizes the wonderful ability of animals to find objects.
+According to one interpretation, the dog’s paw at the center of the logo stands for Google.
+In China, “Google” is often mispronounced as “dog.”
+According to another version, the paw print symbolizes animals’ remarkable ability to find objects.
 One of the logos contains the name Baidu in English and Chinese.
-The red color symbolizes the hue of the Chinese flag, similar to Hex # DE0F17.
+The red color symbolizes the hue of the Chinese flag, similar to #DE0F17.

 Sogou